Beijing

 To put Beijing's size in perspective, its area of 16,411 km² is about 2.6x the size of Shanghai.
 Meanwhile, Delhi at 1,484 km² is roughly the same size as London.

-India's capital territory and a historic city.
-Also known as "Dilli", Delhi has an area of 1,484 km² and is home to 16.8 million people.
+Also known as "City of Djinns", Delhi has an area of 1,484 km² and is home to 16.8 million people.
 Its history stretches back to 1500 BC.
-Visitors come for Red Fort, Qutub Minar, India Gate, and much more.
+Visitors come for Red Fort, India Gate, Qutub Minar, and much more.
 Getting around is easy with the Delhi Metro.

 Looking beyond city limits, the Delhi metropolitan area covers 46,208 km², which is 2.8x larger than greater Beijing at 16,411 km².
 The Delhi metro area is also more populous, with 32.9 million people compared to 21.5 million.